pnp/copilot-feedback-bot/docs/setup.md

 To deploy the bot for production, we use docker to build a new bot image with the ASP.Net + JavaScript application in a single image, and the functions app in another image.
 * Copy ``src\docker-compose.override - template.yml`` to ``src\docker-compose.override.yml``.
   * Fill out all the build args for the copilotbot-web service - environmental data will be handled by Azure.
 Config will include:
-    * Client ID of bot (VITE_MSAL_CLIENT_ID).
+    * Client ID of JS app (VITE_MSAL_CLIENT_ID).
-    * Optional for Teams SSO - login page URL (VITE_TEAMSFX_START_LOGIN_PAGE_URL.)
-There is a certain chicken/egg game here; we assume an app-service URL before we know we have it.
+    * Root URL for web (VITE_API_ENDPOINT).
+Example - https://contoso.azurefd.net
+    * VITE_MSAL_AUTHORITY should usually be left as the default: https://login.microsoftonline.com/organizations
+    * Optional for Teams SSO:
+      * Login page URL (VITE_TEAMSFX_START_LOGIN_PAGE_URL).
+This will based on the Azure Front Door created.
+Example: https://contoso.azurefd.net/auth-start.html
-    * Created scope ID (VITE_MSAL_SCOPES), based on domain-name of app-service if Teams SSO is required, otherwise any ID.
+      * Created JS app scope ID (VITE_MSAL_SCOPES), based on domain-name of app-service if Teams SSO is required, otherwise any ID.
+Example: api://contoso.azurefd.net/e068a350-0000-0000-bfc0-cda3610dde72/access
 * Build images with ``docker-compose build`` from the ``src`` folder (change directory to ".\src" to run command).
 * You will end up with two images:
    1. ``copilotbot-functions`` - Azure functions app image.
-   2. ``copilotbot-web`` - this contains the ASP.Net + built JavaScript with your bot registration details compiled in via the docker-compose.override.yml changes you made earlier.
+   2. ``copilotbot-web`` - this contains the ASP.Net + built JavaScript with your app registration details compiled in via the docker-compose.override.yml changes you made earlier.
    3. ``copilotbot-importer`` - an importer task that looks for usage activity.
 * Next, we need to push them to your ACR that was created with the backend components.